andrewpey/vtland/pages/eng/sdk.md

 permalink: sdk
 ---

+> This SDK version is pretty obsolete.
+You should use the one bundled with the game to produce valid mods.

 ## What is it?

 This is a stripped version of the game that contains tools allowing you to customize, preview, and test any 3rd-party content in the actual game's environment.